sayyidabeegam/ros_perception_yolov5/README.md

 # ros_perception_yolov5
-This repository contains a rospackage that perform real time object detection on camera images using YOLOV5.
-The node subscribe the input image topic and detect the object and publish the detection output an another ROS topic.
+The ROS node, named object_detection_node, is designed to perform real-time object detection on images received from a specified ROS image topic.
+The implementation uses a YOLOV5 model for detecting objects within the images.
+Detected objects are annotated with bounding boxes and class names before being republished on another ROS image topic (/perception_output).

 ## Requirments
 1. ROS Noetic